wdscultan/wdscultan.github.io/_pages/about.md

 Opening
 ------
 Students and Postdocs are needed.
-Please do not hesitate to send me an email! [also see here](http://www.itp.cas.cn/zprc/202012/t20201202_5806045.html)
+Please do not hesitate to send me an email, and do not miss deadlines! [also see here](http://www.itp.cas.cn/zprc/202012/t20201202_5806045.html)

 Highlights
 ------